moby/moby/docs/sources/installation/fedora.rst

 .. include:: install_header.inc

-Docker is available as an official Fedora package for Fedora 19, 20 and EPEL6.
+Docker is available as an official Fedora package.

 Installation
 ^^^^^^^^^^^^